-As part of the gathering of evidence and the consultation with other authorities, the Parish Council has published its Sustainability Appraisal Scoping Report (January 2013) and is compiling its Sustainability Appraisal document, which comprises the methodology and data analysis from which this Plan has been prepared.
+As part of the gathering of evidence and the consultation with other authorities, the Parish Council has published its Sustainability Appraisal Scoping Report (January 2013) and has published its Sustainability Appraisal (March 2013), which contains the methodology and data analysis from which this Plan has been prepared.
+The Sustainability Appraisal is a 'live' document and has been continuously updated.